dani-t-codes/PierresBakery.Solution/README.md

 This project is a C# console application made for a bakery and includes the following functionality:

 - One class for Bread and one for Pastry.
-- When the user runs the application, they receive a prompt with a welcome message, along with the cost for both Bread and Pastry.
+- When the user runs the application, they receive a prompt with a welcome message, along with the cost for both Bread and Pastries for individual items and for discounted bulk.
-- A user can specify how many loaves of Bread and how many Pastries they'd like.
-- The total cost of the order is returned to the user.
   Pierre offers the following deals:
     - Bread: Buy 2, get 1 free.
 A single loaf costs $5.
     - Pastry: Buy 1 for \$2 or 3 for $5.
+- A user can specify how many loaves of Bread or how many Pastries they'd like.
+- The total cost of the order is returned to the user.
+The discount price will automatically be applied to *every* 3rd loaf and *every* 3rd pastry when large orders are made.
 - All functionality for the models is tested.

 ## Technologies Used